 We are living in a complicated age in which the progress of globalization is leading to growing global unification.
 At the same time this process of globalization also reveals the pluralized nature of global society, characterized by differences in ethnicity, gender, social class and so on.
 In times like these the ability to understand and to communicate with others in an interactive way while positioning ourselves against the global background is of paramount importance.
-The goal of the Graduate Program on Global Humanities is to foster this kind of ability by educating people who can contribute to the realization of http://ghp.c.u-tokyo.ac.jp/en/ http://peak.c.u-tokyo.ac.jp/
+The goal of the Graduate Program on Global Humanities is to foster this kind of ability by educating people who can contribute to the realization of a pluralist global society. http://ghp.c.u-tokyo.ac.jp/en/